wbudic/LifeLog/Current Development Check List.md

 >&#10004; Deletion of log, deletes the document.

 ## Bugs
+* Bug - 07, Editing and RTF entry, Dosen't strip the attached html to view in place.
 * &#10004; Bug - 06, Invalid Time 00.
 Javascript error thrown, when 00am used.
 * &#10004; Bug - 05, CRLF and apostrophe replacement not working.
 * &#10004; Bug - 04, Local not picked up properly on current date.